 To work with the current file, select the commands in Tools > Git > Current File.
-Some of the commands are also available for the project or local repository that contains the file.
+Some of the commands are also available for the project or local repository that has the file.

 You can diff the current file or project to compare it with the latest version stored in the repository and to display the differences.
 To display the diff in a read-only editor, select Diff of.
 If the file is accessible, you can double-click on a selected diff chunk and Qt Creator opens an editor displaying the file, scrolled to the line in question.

 The diff editor displays the diff side-by-side.
 To use the unified diff view instead, select the Switch to Unified Diff Editor (1) option from the toolbar.
 In both views, you can use context menu commands to apply, revert, stage, and unstage chunks or selected lines, as well as send chunks to a code pasting service.